Rianto-RNT/rnt-super-react/README.md

 - Implementing Book-club API endpoints to Book-club react
 - Creating global styles and a header
 - Selecting a book from the list
+- Building a detail panel to show more book info

 ## Articles